gazzasaur/rusty-iccp/README.md

 This implementation binds the networking stack to TCP Sockets.
 If a session is disconnected at the ICCP/MMS/Presentation/Session layer, all the lower layers will be disconnected.

+### Not actively closing sockets

+COTP does not actively close the socket on disconnect.
+It is left to the higher layer to push the reader and writer out of scope.
+The reader and writer could be re-used which might have undersired results.
+This might change at a later point.

+### Cancel Safety

+All read/write operations are cancel safe.
+Use the continue read and continue write operations to ensure the operation was complete.
+These are very similar to what one would expect a flush operation to do on a socket.
+In the case od continue write, it only ensures the data was sent to the IO buffer before returning.

+The continue operations are also cancel safe.

 ## Roadmap
 This is a rough roadmap based on what I know so far.
 I am using the open version of the standards where possible (X. and RFC) instead of the ISO standards which are generally locked behind a paywall.